Delivery eligibility declaration questions and answers

 - continuing to monitor bulk vessel exports for grain quality and integrity factors

 If issues are identified, the Canadian Grain Commission works with licensees, commodity associations, and producers to solve them, relying on existing investigative and compliance authorities within the Canada Grain Act.

 The Canadian Grain Commission will respond to enquiries from licensees or producers on a case-by-case basis.

 27. What are the consequences of making a false declaration?

 Section 83.3 of the Canada Grain Act establishes that no person shall make a false or misleading statement in a declaration.
 If a person has failed to make a declaration as required or made a false declaration, they may be subject to penalties set out in the Canada Grain Act.

-The provisions under the Act are separate and additional to any contractual or other financial actions by licensees.
+The provisions under the Canada Grain Act are separate and additional to any contractual or other financial actions by licensees.

-23. What is the Canadian Grain Commission planning to do to protect producers given these new requirements?
-How can a producer prove he or she did not knowingly make a false declaration?
+28. What is the Canadian Grain Commission planning to do to protect producers given the declaration requirements?
+How can a producer prove they did not knowingly make a false declaration?

-In the event that a producer may have unknowingly made a false declaration under the new statutory declaration requirements, the producer should contact the Canadian Grain Commission.
+If a producer has unknowingly made a false declaration under the statutory declaration requirements, the producer should contact the Canadian Grain Commission.
 All instances will be dealt with on a case-by-case basis.
 In some cases, the Canadian Grain Commission may perform varietal testing on a sample of the grain delivery in question to determine its eligibility.

 - Date modified: